Konstantin Jeffremov

-Konstantin Lukitsch Jeffremov (born 15 May 1910), also known as Konstantin Yeffremov (Note: In Perrault, Jeffremov is known by the spelling Yefremov), was a Soviet GRU military intelligence officer, known as a scout in Soviet intelligence parlance, with the rank of captain.
+Konstantin Lukitsch Jeffremov (born 15 May 1910), also known as Konstantin Yeffremov, (Note: In Perrault, Jeffremov is known by the spelling Yefremov) was a Soviet GRU military intelligence officer, known as a scout in Soviet intelligence parlance, with the rank of captain.
 Jeffremov was an expert in chemical warfare.
-Jeffremov used the aliases Pascal and Eric Jernstroem to disguise his identity in messages He had been working for Soviet intelligence since 1936. and the alias Bordo.
+Jeffremov used the aliases Pascal, Bordo, Eric Jernstroem to disguise his identity in messages.
+He had been working for Soviet intelligence since 1936.
 Jeffremov has been labeled an anti-Semite, as he expressed resentment towards being subordinate to the Jews who dominated the GRU.
-He was the organizer of a Soviet espionage network in the Netherlands and the Low Countries This led to him in 1942, taking took over the running of a number of networks in Belgium and the Netherlands, that had been damaged in the months prior, after several members were arrested by the Abwehr.
-These networks were later given the moniker, the Red Orchestra ("Rote Kapelle") by the Abwehr.
-Jeffremov was arrested in July 1942 and agreed to work for the Abwehr in a Funkspiel operation, after being tortured.
+He was the organizer of a Soviet espionage network in the Netherlands and the Low Countries In 1942 this led him taking over and running a number of networks in Belgium and the Netherlands that had been damaged in the months prior after several members were arrested by the Abwehr.
+These networks were later given the moniker the Red Orchestra ("Rote Kapelle") by the Abwehr.
+Jeffremov was arrested in July 1942 and agreed to work for the Abwehr in a Funkspiel operation after being tortured.